Postal Employee Benefits

-Post Office Employee Benefits, Life Insurance, And Retirement
+Post Office Employee Benefits,

-Postal Employee Benefits
+Postal Employee Benefits and Retirement Plan

 Postal employees receive the same general benefits provided to federal employees for the most part.
 However, USPS employees pay considerably less for their health care bi-weekly premiums than the competitive Civil Service does.